Get the ski field low down

 The fun doesn’t stop when the mountain closes in Queenstown, with so many fantastic restaurants, bars and craft breweries to visit, you’ll be spoilt for choice.

-Strolling through Queenstown’s town centre on a winter evening is unlike any other experience you will have in New Zealand, with the smell of wood fire smoke and busy restaurant kitchens wafting through the air, and people traipsing around town with their ski gear on.
+Strolling through Queenstown’s town centre on a winter evening is unlike any other experience you will have in New Zealand, with the smell of wood fire smoke and busy restaurant kitchens wafting through the air.

 If a fancy feast is what you’re craving after working up an appetite on the ski field, Queenstown’s fine dining restaurants should do the trick.
 For something cheap and cheerful try one of Queenstown’s pubs, or why not grab some takeaway and enjoy it on the lakefront?